 Create a support system

-When dealing with someone who has covert narcissism, it is important to have a support system outside of the relationship.
+When dealing with someone who is a covert narcissist, it is important to have a support system outside of the relationship.

 As narcissists may emotionally manipulate and cause confusion, it is useful to talk things through with people outside of the relationship who can give a more realistic insight into what the truth is.